Kivu conflict

 The United Nations Mission in the Democratic Republic of Congo (MONUSCO) has played a large role in the conflict.
 With 21,000 soldiers in the force, the Kivu conflict constitutes the largest peacekeeping mission currently in operation.
 In total, 93 peacekeepers have died in the region, with 15 dying in a large-scale attack by the Allied Democratic Forces, in North Kivu in December 2017.
 The peacekeeping force seeks to prevent escalation of force in the conflict, and minimise human rights abuses like sexual assault and the use of child soldiers in the conflict.

 CNDP was sympathetic to the Banyamulenge in Eastern Congo, an ethnic Tutsi group, and to the Tutsi-dominated government of neighboring Rwanda.
 It was opposed by the FDLR, by the FARDC, and by United Nations forces.

 In July 2024, a United Nation Security Council-commissioned report uncovered extensive Rwandan military activities in Nyiragongo, Rutshuru, and Masisi territories.
 The report revealed that Rwanda conducted 3,000 to 4,000 operations alongside M23 rebels, exerting significant control over them, and by April 2024, Rwandan troop numbers matched or exceeded M23's 3,000 fighters.
 The report detailed systematic Rwandan Defense Force (RDF) incursions, heavy weapon use, troop transport, and human rights abuses, including child soldier recruitment.
 Rwandan intelligence officers forcibly conscripted children as young as 12 from refugee camps, deceiving them with false job promises.
-The report also noted FARDC's ties to armed groups like FDLR-FOCA and Wazalendo militias in the fight against M23.
+The report noted FARDC's ties to armed groups like FDLR-FOCA and Wazalendo militias in the fight against M23.
 M23 are engaged in a wide range of abuses in the region: recruitment of child soldiers, violence against the civilian population, looting, illegal mining, and corruption.

 Background

-Laurent Nkunda was an officer in the rebel Rally for Congolese Democracy (RCD), Goma faction in the Second Congo War (1998–2002).
-The rebel group, backed by Rwanda, was seeking to overthrow then Congolese president Laurent-Désiré Kabila.
-In 2003, when that war officially ended, Nkunda joined the new integrated national army of the transitional government of Congo as a colonel and was promoted to general in 2004.
-He soon rejected the authority of the government and retreated with some of RCD-Goma troops to the Masisi forests in Nord Kivu.

-Global Witness says that Western companies sourcing minerals were buying them from traders who finance both rebel and government troops.
-Minerals such as cassiterite, gold, or coltan, which is used for electronic equipment and cell phones, are an important export for the Congo.
-A UN resolution stated that anyone supporting illegal Congolese armed groups through illicit trade of natural resources should be subjected to sanctions including travel restrictions and an assets freeze.
-The extent of the problem is not known.